-Ferrets were meant to be active all day, finding food, tunneling and socializing with other ferrets.
-This means they normally need to run around, climb and play like little kids need to play.
+Ferrets were meant to be active all day, finding food, tunneling, and socializing with other ferrets.
+This means they normally need to run around, climb, and play like little kids need to play.
 This is especially true of baby ferrets (called kits), who seem to want nothing else out of life but to play.

 When a ferret wants to play, let them play.
-This is NOT the time to pet them.
+This is not the time to pet them.
 They need to let off steam, often by doing a bouncing war dance.

-Make sure your hands are clean of any food smells, unless you want to be tasted.
+Make sure your hands are clean of any food smells unless you want to be tasted.
 If you are worried about biting, you can spray bitter apple on your hands (it tastes really foul).
 If a ferret does bite or put their teeth on you, then pick up the ferret by the scruff of the neck and stare into the eyes, frowning, then put the ferret back down and try again.

 Although ferrets look like they're made of indestructible rubber bands, they are actually quite fragile.
-The average ferret is only the same weight of a large guinea pig (about two or three pounds).
+The average ferret is only the same weight as a large guinea pig (about two or three pounds).
 Ferrets appreciate a light touch from humans, even though they knock other ferrets around like punching bags.

 Most ferrets hate being patted on the head like a dog or slapped playfully like you would for a horse or large dog.
 Those motions will frighten them.
 Let the ferret know you are there before you touch or pick them up.
 Their main predators were birds of prey, so they can be protective about any large body that is seemingly swooping down on them from above with talons extended.

 Ferrets also like a light "scritching" (which I think was a word invented by Charles Shultz in a Peanuts strip and has since entered common use).
-This is a cross between a petting and a light scratch, where your fingers move back and forth as if closing in to pick up a pin and then letting go.
-This motion is instinctive for most people and even I'm having a hard time describing it!
+This is a cross between petting and a light scratch, where your fingers move back and forth as if closing in to pick up a pin and then letting go.
+This motion is instinctive for most people, and even I'm having a hard time describing it!

 All Ferrets Are Individuals